Skip to content

 Info

-The logger must implement the testcontainers.Logger interface.
+The logger must implement the testcontainers-go log.Logger interface.

 logger := &inMemoryLogger{}